 In no-fault car insurance states, when you file a claim with your own insurer, compensation for pain and suffering isn't possible.
 But remember, Arizona isn't a no-fault car insurance state.

 A "statute of limitations" is a state law that sets a strict time limit on the right to bring a lawsuit.
-These deadlines vary depending on the kind of harm you suffered and/or the kind of case you want to file.
+These deadlines vary depending on the kind of harm you suffered.

 In Arizona, the statute of limitations that affects car accident lawsuits is the same as the larger one that applies to all personal injury cases.
 Specifically, Arizona Revised Statutes section 12-542 sets a two-year deadline for the filing of any civil case seeking a remedy for "injuries done to the person of another," for "trespass for injury done to the estate or the property of another," and for "injuries done to the person of another when death ensues from such injuries."

 So, after a car accident, the same two-year time limit would apply regardless of whether the legal remedy being sought is for injury, vehicle damage, or wrongful death, and whether the case is being filed by a driver, passenger, motorcyclist, bicyclist, electric scooter rider, or pedestrian.
 The two-year "clock" usually starts running on the date of the accident.